 How Do You Redo A Dead Lawn

 Instead of trying to revive dead grass, you can start over with a new lawn.
-Once you pinpoint the cause of your dead lawn, then you can move on to planting a new one.
+Once you pinpoint the cause of your dead lawn, you can plant a new one.

 With sod and turfgrass, you can have a brand-new lawn within a week.
 The old lawn will still need to be removed, but you won’t have to wait for seeds to grow.
 Once the old lawn has been removed and the soil treated, the sod or turfgrass can be installed.
 It takes about a week of regular watering for the roots to take hold, but visually your lawn will look perfect the moment the bales are laid.
 Regardless of which option you choose, it is important to care for your lawn to prevent it from turning brown or dying out again.